akash-07/issue-prioritiser-evaluation/README.md

 ### Section 5.2 : Hotness of the issue

-The followiing script reads dataset from the pickles, evaluates and prints the Pearson correlation coefficient and the Spearman correlation coefficient as descibed in Section 5.2 of the paper.
+The following script reads dataset from the pickles, evaluates and prints the Pearson correlation coefficient and the Spearman correlation coefficient as descibed in Section 5.2 of the paper.

 ```
 # within final folder